Effect of Moduli Redefinitions on Fibre Inflation: Fibre Inflation

 For the numerical analysis, we have considered several benchmark models for the potential type \eqref{potmain}:

 Due to the complicated form of \eqref{potmain}, we minimize the potential with respect to the fibre direction numerically.
 We now show an illustration:

 In this case, when all the corrections are taken into account, we clearly see that the sub-cases differ sufficiently from the original fibre inflation prediction.
 The deviation from the original fibre prediction denotes the fact that the base redefinition actually plays a pivotal role in the overall inflationary observables.
+Similar to other cases, the case 4 also satisfies the bounds on the parameters given in \eqref{main_bound}.